cocotb/cocotb/documentation/source/endian_swapper.rst

             self.scoreboard = Scoreboard(dut)
             self.scoreboard.add_interface(self.stream_out, self.expected_output)

-The above lines create a Scoreboard instance and attach it to the **stream_out** monitor instance.
+The above lines create a :class:`.Scoreboard` instance and attach it to the ``stream_out`` monitor instance.
 The scoreboard is used to check that the DUT behaviour is correct.
-The call to **add_interface** takes a Monitor instance as the first argument and the second argument is a mechanism for describing the expected output for that interface.
+The call to :meth:`.add_interface()` takes a Monitor instance as the first argument and the second argument is a mechanism for describing the expected output for that interface.
 This could be a callable function but in this example a simple list of expected transactions is sufficient.

 .. code-block:: python

             # Reconstruct the input transactions from the pins and send them to our 'model'
             self.stream_in_recovered = AvalonSTMonitor(dut, "stream_in", dut.clk, callback=self.model)

-Finally we create another Monitor instance, this time connected to the **stream_in** interface.
+Finally we create another Monitor instance, this time connected to the ``stream_in`` interface.
 This is to reconstruct the transactions being driven into the DUT.
 It's good practice to use a monitor to reconstruct the transactions from the pin interactions rather than snooping them from a higher abstraction layer as we can gain confidence that our drivers and monitors are functioning correctly.

-We also pass the keyword argument **callback** to the monitor constructor which will result in the supplied function being called for each transaction seen on the bus with the transaction as the first argument.
+We also pass the keyword argument ``callback`` to the monitor constructor which will result in the supplied function being called for each transaction seen on the bus with the transaction as the first argument.
 Our model function is quite straightforward in this case - we simply append the transaction to the expected output list and increment a counter:

 .. code-block:: python